-Installation is very quick.
+Installation in Ireland and the UK is very quick.
 The largest solar farm in Northern Ireland, Bann Road, 46MW covering 180 acres was installed and energised in four months.

 The arrays are constructed by driving galvanised steel poles into the ground.
 The mounting frame is secured to these poles and solar panels are fixed to these frames.
 No concrete is poured for these arrays.